aroberge/avantpy/roadmap.md

 ## Developers tools

-- [ ] Command line option to convert from Python to dialect
-  - This could be useful to quickly create test suites in a new dialect.
 - [ ] Command line option to convert from dialect to Python
-- [ ] Command line option to convert from dialect_1 to dialect_2
+- [x] Command line option to convert from dialect_1 to dialect_2
 - [ ] GUI for above
+- [ ] Combine --diff option with these

 ## Testing